Historic Reesor Ranch History

 Markham Ontario, married Emily McDougall, sister of William L. McDougall, one

-had four daughters, Marion, Jessie, Annette and Nellie.
-Then they had a
+daughters, Marion, Jessie, Annette and Nellie.
+Then they had a son,

 WD married Alice Moffatt, from Carleton Place Ontario, the second youngest of eighteen children.
 They met in Pilot Mound, Manitoba, and were married in 1883.
 They moved back to Markham Ontario, and lived there raising their four sons, Bruce, Frank, Harry and Colby.
 WD farmed and raised registered Jersey cattle, but times were hard and there was no room to expand.
 With the future of their four sons to think of, the west with its boundless horizons no doubt called again and in 1900 WD headed west to the Cypress Hills, Graburn, Assiniboia, NWT (renamed Saskatchewan in 1905) to manage the Markham Ranch Company.
 Alice and the boys followed by train in 1902.